1

 Newly enrolling Health First Colorado Home and Community-Based Services (HCBS) providers:

 • Complete the HCBS Provider Enrollment Training.
-Evidence of successful passage of the Provider Enrollment Quiz must be attached to the application.
+Evidence of successful completion of the Provider Enrollment Quiz must be attached to the application.

 • Review the NMT specialties for required documentation that must be attached to the application.